slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

    - may support in the future with some modification to the rule info structure
  * **CHARSET**
    - may support in the future with some modification to the rule info structure

+[Glenn] We may want to simplify this to just use AT_RULE instead of MEDIA and CHARSET.
+This way hints could be provided for *any* at-rule.

 The value of ``tokenType`` is an empty string for the following context.
  * Current cursor position is in a non-css/non-less document